fraktalio/fstore-sql/README.md

 from ack_event('view1', 'f156a3c4-9bd8-11ed-a8fc-0242ac120002', 1);
 ```

+#### 6b.
+Stream the events to concurrent consumers / edge-functions (views)

+> Because of this case `pg_cron` and `pg_net` postgress extensions are required.

+It is very similar to the `6a` case.
+The difference is that the cron job will run `SELECT * from stream_events('view1');` for you, and publish event(s) to your edge-functions/http endpoints automatically.
+So, the database is doing all the job.

+The `cron` job is managed(created/deleted) by triggers on the `view` table.
+So, whenever you register a new View, the cron job will be created automatically.

 ## Try YugabyteDB

 Alternatively, you can use YugabyteDB instead of Postgres.
-We love YugabyteDB, but we are focusing on Postgres for now in order to keep the project simple.
+We love YugabyteDB, but we are focusing on Postgres for now to keep the project simple.
-Still we are providing you with this section, so you can try YugabyteDB as well.
+Still, we are providing you with this section, so you can try YugabyteDB as well.

 YugabyteDB is a high-performance, cloud-native distributed SQL database that aims to support all Postgres features.
 It
-is best fit for cloud-native OLTP (i.e. real-time, business critical) applications that need absolute data correctness
+is best fit for cloud-native OLTP (i.e. real-time, business-critical) applications that need absolute data correctness
-and require at least one of the following: scalability, high tolerance to failures, globally-distributed deployments.
+and require at least one of the following: scalability, high tolerance to failures, globally distributed deployments.

 > The YSQL API is fully compatible with Postgres.
 > API compatibility refers to the fact that the database APIs offered by YugabyteDB servers implement the